shhra/obj-wasm/README.md

 # Obj-Wasm

 This is a tiny library that loads obj files in the browser.
-The objective of this libary is to assists loading of "obj" and "mtl" files through wasm.
+The objective of this libary is to assists loading of ".obj" and ".mtl" files through wasm.
 Since wasm doesn't support file operations, the libary relies on getting the data from javascript.
 Therefore it relies on the fetch operation provided by the browser.
 Current features include:

-1. Parsing the "obj" and "mtl" files.
+1. Parsing the ".obj" and ".mtl" files.
 2. Creating a basic tree from the ".obj" file.

 The idea in this libary is dead simple and further features are on the hold.